- Ac-cent Seniors Mandurah

 Patrons left the event full of Australian pride and the sounds of ‘Advance Australia Fair' ringing in their ears.

-All nominees will be recognised at the ceremony, and were presented with a medallion and certificate.
-The respective winners also received a permanent commemorative bronze plaque in Mandjar Square.
-All nominators were also invited to attend this celebration, along with their nominees and families.
+All nominees will be recognised at the Australia Day ceremony held on the Eastern Foreshore, and be presented with a medallion and certificate in recognition of their community pride and spirit.
+The respective winners will also receive a permanent commemorative bronze plaque in the Honour Walk located in Mandjar Square.

 Outstanding Community Contribution by a local citizen – Mrs Denise Castillo